I've vibe coded my prototype. Now what?

 GitHub Spark

-GitHub Spark projects live in your GitHub account as standard repositories.
-Clone yours directly — you already have full git history and can continue working locally from day one.
+GitHub repoGitHub Spark projects live in your GitHub account as standard repositories.
+Clone yours directly.
+You already have full git history and can continue working locally from day one.

 Have a ZIP?
 Unzip it, cd into the directory, and run git init to start tracking changes.

-# cd into your project directory
+# cd into your project directory cd my-project # run: /project-init

 /project-init reads your project structure and sets up the Veriloom ticketing system, roles, and configuration.
-It takes a few minutes and requires no manual setup — just let it run.
+It takes a few minutes and requires no manual setup.
+Just let it run.

 Full codebase audit

-Prioritized ticket queue
+Prioritised ticket queue

 Executor takes over